-Violating NRS 199.480 is either a class B felony or gross misdemeanor.
+Violating NRS 199.480 is either a class B felony or a gross misdemeanor.
 It depends on what crime the parties are conspiring to commit.
 When defendants attempt or complete the underlying offense, they face charges for both conspiracy and the underlying offense or attempt.

 Three ways to fight conspiracy charges are to argue that: